huangzr1228/biostat625-hw3/README.md

 <!-- badges: start -->
   [![R-CMD-check](https://github.com/huangzr1228/biostat625-hw3/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/huangzr1228/biostat625-hw3/actions/workflows/R-CMD-check.yaml)
   <!-- badges: end -->
 The LinearModel.new package is created to perform the linear regression by ordinary least squares (OLS) and calculate the significant coefficients and other parameters of the linear regression.
-With the input of the formula and data, the package will return the list of results where the coefficents, t statistic, p value, F statistic, r squared etc. would be included.
+With the input of the formula and data, the package will return the list of results where the coefficents, t statistic, p value, r squared etc. would be included.
 ## Installation
 This package could be installed from Github：
 ```r